 -

 Look for Trade-offs: Remember that adaptations are not always perfect solutions; they are often trade-offs.
 A trait that is beneficial in one situation may be detrimental in another.
 Look for evidence of these trade-offs when studying adaptations.
-For instance, a bird with long wings may be a skilled flier, but it may also be more vulnerable to predators in dense forests.
+Here's a good example: a bird with long wings may be a skilled flier, but it may also be more vulnerable to predators in dense forests.

 -